codechem/CC.CSX/README.md

 ## About

-*`CC.CSX`* provides the ability to define and generate, a HTML structure in a declarative fashion by just using pure C#.
+*`CC.CSX`* provides the ability to define and generate, a HTML structure in a declarative fashion by just using pure C# or F# (or Powershell if you are so dirty).

 The idea is to have strongly typed and readable structure, so the developer is able to easily navigate and manipulate the final output.